Generate Custom Code Constructs Using Live Templates

 You can also wrap fragments of code using surround templates.

-To surround a block of code with a live template:
+Surround a block of code with a live template

 Using live templates for smart completion of parameters in function calls